1fan/papercut-printing-cost-calculator/README.md

 # Configuration

-Application is configurable by updating the application.properties file.
-Currently, the following configs are supported:
+Application is configurable by using the application.properties file.
+Currently, some supported configs and default values are as followed:

 * the maximum/minimum pages allowed for each print task(defined in each row of the csv file)
     * total.pages.max=10000